Hayespace/Milestone2/README.md

 ![responsiveness](assets/images/responsive.png)

-Ga / LAB. is a showcase of the works of artist and graphic designer, Gaia Dipilato.
+MUSIC MACHINE is a collection of downloadable instrument samples with a completely interactive and and playable interface using your phone or computer keyboard.

+Users can enjoy the freedom to join in jam sessions when real drums or piano are not available.

-The target audience is art collectors, galleries, and people with disposibale income who enjoy fashion, art and design.
+The target audience is amatuer and yound musicians and those who wanty access to drums or keybaords on the go.

 The site can be found here https://hayespace.github.io/Milestone2/